 If left untreated, preeclampsia can cause serious risks in mother and the baby.
 Ultimately, the treatment of preeclampsia is delivery of the infant.

-And so, at 27 weeks and 6 days, as a third transfusion was being prepared, Bullins’ condition worsened and a cesarean section was performed by Dr. Samantha Sinclair to deliver Norah Jayne Bullins on Nov.
-19.
+And so, at 27 weeks and 6 days, as a third transfusion was being prepared, Bullins’ condition worsened.
+Norah Jayne Bullins was delivered on Nov.
+19 by caesarean section.

 Tracie, always at her daughter’s side, said, “We were delighted to hear Norah cry out, but I had to turn away when she started to turn blue.”